GiGurra/flycd/README.md

 changes.
 Having a configuration repo with webhooks, means less manual interation with flycd and less CD configuration, but the choice is yours.

+When a configuration repo (=project repo) webhook is triggered, flycd traverse the entire tree structure of projects and apps enclosed by the repo/project, and evaluate all apps inside if the config change has made it necessary to re-deploy them.

 #### App repo webhooks

 App repos are where you store your app code, and optionally part of your app configuration (but never app.yaml).